Monitoring Tools are Not a Focus for Java Developers

 Finally, note that all of the above tools focus on the performance of the Java Virtual Machine.
 The JVM is only one component of a Java application.
 Issues in the application code or its external dependencies (database servers, third-party services, etc.) can also affect Java application performance.

 The eG Enterprise solution from eG Innovations addresses the above limitations of free JVM monitoring tools.
 A single agent on an operating system monitors all JVM instances running on it and all the applications they support.
 From the eG Enterprise console, administrators can monitor:

 - The application servers/containers that are running on the JVMs

-- The applications deployed on these servers/containers
+- Transactions of applications deployed on these servers/containers

 Using JMX, eG Enterprise collects all key performance indicators (KPIs) from the JVM.
 These KPIs are polled periodically and stored in a relational database for historical analysis.
 Using this repository, administrators can look at live metrics as well as review historical metrics for post-mortem analysis of problems.
 All the key JVM parameters including GC performance, heap and non-heap memory usage levels, class loading/unloading, uptime of the JVM, thread activity, and resource usage are monitored.